DLvalentine/spongecase/README.md

 `gem install spongecase` woot woot

 ## Why?
+Mainly for the lols.
+But also because I wanted to learn how to publish a gem.

 Whipped this bad boy up in 5 minutes.
-Maybe one day I'll make a cowsay clone with this.... or Spongebob Ipsum text
+Maybe one day I'll make a cowsay clone with this.... or Spongebob Ipsum text.
+The uses for this are endless, I promise you.

 ## Build...?
 Local: